 Today, the Museum is the largest exhibiting facility of its kind within in a 150-mile radius.
 It operates as a partnership between the City of Idabel's Herron Foundation, Inc. and the Idabel Museum Society, Inc. (IMSI).
 It receives no government funding and relies on the support of individuals and organizations from around the world.
 It works with other art and cultural agencies to provide activities and events to the public.

 Currently, the Museum has 30,000 objects from six different continents in addition to the reconstructed skeleton of Acrocanthosaurus atokensis.
 Select pieces from collections are highlighted in temporary exhibits in the Mary Bratton Curtis Gallery and the Nathaniel and Lana Grey Gallery six to eight times a year.
 Others are showcased in semi-permanent exhibits in the Lifeways Gallery and the Gregory Perino Archaeological Study Area.
 It also has eight off-site exhibits in select locations throughout Southeastern Oklahoma.

 Education and Engagement

-The Museum of the Red River provides a range of educational opportunities—tours, workshops and so forth—to complement its exhibits.
+The Museum of the Red River provides a range of educational opportunities—tours, workshops and educational seminars—to complement its exhibits.
 It also offers ongoing children’s programs and features a permanent educational space for children in the Sallie and Holland Web Learning Center.
 Additionally, the Museum houses a Research Library of 6,000 volumes that can be accessed on a limited basis.
 For more information about guided tours, field trips or other educational opportunities, call the Museum at (580) 286-3616.